errij/Spreadsheet/Spreadsheet/README.md

 # Comments:

 This project construct a spreadsheet that is capable to store cells and their contents.
+This project contains Cell class represents a cell that contains name, content, and value.
+This project contains extension method that are used in different classes within the project.

 # Assignment Specifric Topics